wavesongs/birds/README.md

 ## 🚀 Gettint Started

 Explore the [Tutorial 1 Notebook](https://github.com/wavesongs/wavesongs/blob/main/Tutorial1_Introduction.ipynb) to generate synthetic birdsongs and explore the model plots.

-Here is an example of simple code to import and display an audio.
+Here is an example of simple code to generate and display a sythetic audio.

 ```python
 # select matplotlib backend for notebook, enable interactive plots